falconide/falconide-ruby-sdk/README.md

 The library allows you send transaction emails in falconide using ruby.

-Packages to be installed.
+##Packages to be installed.

 gem install falconide-0.0.1.gem

+The package is present in the library

-# Usage
+## Usage
 ```
 require 'falconide'
 class Test